Strengthen Parliamentary Education and Outreach Centres for Citizen Participation for prevention of electoral violence

 How to ensure context specificity and sensitivity?

 • Build/Strengthen the capacity of the parliament team that will run this initiative, working closely with them to align the initiative to local needs and opportunities.
-Parliamentary Staff is the key for delivering on the establishment or strengthening of Parliamentary Education Centres.
-Sensitivities need to be managed and constantly re-assessed and establishing strong endorsement by the Speaker and Secretary general is important for the success of this activity.
+Parliamentary staff is key for delivering on the establishment or strengthening of parliamentary education centres.
+Sensitivities need to be managed and constantly re-assessed, and establishing strong endorsement by the Speaker and Secretary-General is important for the success of this activity.

 4.